joonaruutiainen/interactive-process-graphs/README.md

 ## Theming

-Custom theme can be provided for the `ProcessGraph` component via the `theme` prop.
+A custom theme can be provided for the `ProcessGraph` component via the `theme` prop.
 Light theme is used as default but this package includes a dark theme as well.
+Changing theme at runtime is currently not supported.
-Primary color is for the background of the buttons and nodes, secondary color is for the edges, and backgorund color is for the background of the canvas.
+The primary color is for the background of the buttons and nodes, the secondary color is for the edges, and the background color is for the background of the canvas.

 ```json
 {